- Best Time to Go to Boracay

 Dinner time is when you can usually lounge around and enjoy your food.
 Here are some excellent places to eat before the party vibe kicks in!

-Smoke Resto - Smoke Resto specializes in delicious yet straightforward Filipino dishes to fill up your hungry belly.
+Smoke Resto - Smoke Resto specializes in delicious yet straightforward Filipino dishes to fill up your belly.
 Drop by for a quick meal or cool down with a fresh mango shake.

-Dos Mestizos - This rustic restaurant allows you to feel and taste the true essence of the Filipino-Spanish heritage with a relaxing and sumptuous feast with your family, friends, or significant other.
+Dos Mestizos - This rustic restaurant allows you to feel and taste the true essence of Filipino-Spanish heritage with a relaxing and sumptuous feast with your family, friends, or significant other.

 The Philippine government is taking serious steps to preserve the beauty and natural resources in Boracay.
 As tourists enjoying the breathtaking island, it’s our responsibility to comply with the new guidelines.